Nuclear graphite: Wigner effect

-As the state of nuclear graphite in active reactors can only be determined at routine inspections, about every 18 months, mathematical modelling of the nuclear graphite as it approached end-of-life is important.
-However as only surface features can be inspected, and the exact time of changes is not known, reliability modelling is especially difficult.
+As the state of nuclear graphite in active reactors can only be determined at routine inspections, about every 18 months mathematical modelling of the nuclear graphite as it approaches end-of-life is important.
+However as only surface features can be inspected and the exact time of changes is not known, reliability modelling is especially difficult.
+Although catastrophic behaviour such as fusion or crumbling of graphite pieces has never occurred, large changes in many properties do result from fast neutron irradiation which need to be taken into account when graphite components of nuclear reactors are designed.
+Although not all effects are well understood yet, more than 100 graphite reactors have successfully operated for decades since the 1940s.
+In the 2010s, the collection of new material property data has improved knowledge significantly.